GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 Motivation and Scope
 --------------------

-This GDP proposes adding a CLI command named `gtpyc` (naming rationale documented somewhere below).
+This GDP proposes adding a CLI command named `gtpyc` (naming rationale / alternatives documented somewhere below).
-The command will take a python file and the name of one of the available backends as input and output backend specific source code.
-Depending on the backend and other options this might be python, c++, cuda or object code (This part of the design is very much WIP as of now).
+The command will take a gtscript file and the name of one of the available backends as input and output backend specific source code.
+This includes any language bindings supported by the backend.
+Commandline options will allow full control over what bindings should be created if any, depending on what the backend supports.

+A gtscript file denotes a file with a to-be-defined extension (suggestions: `.gtpy`, `.gts`, `.pygt`), beginning with the line `## using-dsl: gtscript`.
+All other content must be valid python under the assumption that the first line has been replaced by `from gt4py.gtscript import *`.

+In support of this, two more features are proposed:

+ * A mechanism to allow gtscript files as if they were python modules
+ * A lazy variant or replacement of the `stencil` decorator, returning an object that supports manual stepwise compilation.

 Limited Scope
 +++++++++++++